PhD students

 Anshul Chauhan

-Resolving marine ecosystem dynamics in time and space with machine learning approaches (awaiting defence)
+Resolving marine ecosystem dynamics in time and space with machine learning approaches (link to thesis awaits publication)

 Søren Lorenzen Post